-Constitution and Bylaws of the New York State Young Democrats
+Constitution of the New York State Young Democrats

 ARTICLE I – PURPOSE

 This organization shall be known as the New York State Young Democrats.

 This organization shall foster, supervise and coordinate the activities of the Young Democratic Chapters in New York State.

 Section 3.
 Mission.